Dear seniors,

 d) Negligence.

-Upon termination, all benefits associated with this position will cease to be valid.
+Upon termination, all benefits associated with his position will cease to be valid.
+Unfortunately, his salary for the last two and a half months was not paid.

 From India, Delhi